jjackson0228/E-commerce/README.md

    - After downloading the GitHub files, navigate to the `server.js` file.
    - Right-click and select "Open Integrated Terminal."
    - Run `npm install` in the terminal to install the necessary npm packages.
    - If user does not have `Insomnia` installed they need to install it.
-Here is the link [Insomnia](https://insomnia.rest/download).
+Here is the link to install [Insomnia](https://insomnia.rest/download).

 2. **Set Up the Database**